How does Providence differ from a homeschooling co-op?

 My wife and I both work full-time outside our home.
 Would Providence be a good fit for us?

 One of the most important ingredients in the success of the University-Model is an available parent (or other adult) who can be engaged in the learning process with the student.
 For many families the mother takes on the role of "Co-teacher" on the satellite days (off-campus days), for other families both parents share this role, and in some other families another adult facilitates the satellite day instruction of the child.
-Providence offers a four day program option (Tuesday - Friday) for 5th grade students and a five day program option (Monday - Friday) for Logic level students (6th & 7th).
+Providence offers a five day Independent Study Program (Monday - Friday) for Logic level students (6th-8th).
 Please see our Program Options for details.
 Any time an adult, other than a parent, will be taking on the Co-teaching responsibilities we request that person to be present during the family interview and Co-teacher Training events.

 How much time will students spend doing schoolwork on their days at home?

 The general rule of thumb is that for every hour spent in class on campus, the student will need to spend an hour on that subject in the “satellite classroom”.
 If a student is academically strong in a particular area, perhaps less time will be needed.
 If a student is weak in a subject or the subject is particularly challenging, then more time will be needed.
 The amount of time spent varies greatly with grade level, personality, and family dynamics on satellite days.

 What days of the week will my children be in school at Providence and in the satellite classroom?

 Are colleges accepting students from University Model Schools?
 What makes them attractive to colleges over other students?